 Next, ask yourself who is missing?
 Who is not able to participate?

 I also want to note that not everything on this list applies to every situation.
-I also know that a lot of things, like whether a building has an elevator or whether government policies are fair can be out of our control.
+I also know that many things, like whether a building has an elevator or whether government policies are fair, can be out of our control.
 That's okay.
-What is important is that you try your best.
+What is important is that you try your best and that you strive for creative solutions.
 What is critical is that you listen when people give you feedback about the things stopping them from participating and then fix it to the best of your ability.

 If you would like to add to my list, amend misinformation, or have questions about how you can implement any of these points, please feel free to contact me!

 Ensuring People of All Abilities Can Fully Participate

 Most people have some form of accessibility need that will help them be better able to fully participate in all aspects of daily life.
 Some of these abilities include vision, hearing, and mobility.

 Screen-Readers are an assistive technology that will analyze text and images and translate them to either speech or braille.
 This allows persons with visual impairments to interact with your online content.
 However, especially in the case of pictures, the translation may only say "Text on White Background" or "Blue Truck Next to Tree" when you meant to share a meme or a picture of your new car.
 To help, you can type out text present in a screenshot or graphic either in your caption or in an ALT TEXT feature.
 For pictures, describe them using the “Who, What, When, Where, Why” method.

 c.
 If you link to another page, include the code [VIDEO], [PIC], or [AUDIO] ahead of hyperlinks to aid screen readers in anticipating what links contain.